 Imagine a beef stew, but instead of cooking the beef until it’s about to fall apart, you braise stewing meat until it totally falls apart.
 Oh.
 And the onions.
-Also imagine a mountain of onions that are you’ll need to cook into buttery, sweet, caramelized oblivion.
+Also imagine a mountain of onions that cook into buttery, sweet, caramelized oblivion.

 Genovese sauce is an Italian Ragu with caramelized onions that’s reminds us of French Onion Soup.
 You could almost call the dish French Onion Beef Ragu.

 We use the following ingredients in our Pasta alla Genovese recipe:

 Our recipe calls for a generous amount of beef and an even more generous amount of onions.
 Great cooking is a matter of ratios and we credit the folks at Serious Eats for establishing a ratio of two parts onion to one part beef that works.